The Definitive Guide to Staying Fit While Traveling

 Remember these six things:

-Here's an in-depth, no B.S. look at how anyone can stay fit and healthy while away from home, even with the odds stacked against you.
+Here's an in-depth look at how anyone can stay fit and healthy while away from home, even with the odds stacked against you.
 No gym?
 No problem.
 No time?
-There's always enough time to squeeze in a quick but intense workout.
+Nonsense, there's always enough time to squeeze in a quick but intense workout.

 Packing and planning are key.